 While Prague may be one of the most popular cities in Europe to visit, what’s not well-known is that the city is also very dog-friendly.

 Whether you’re looking for dog-friendly accommodation, somewhere to dine with your pup by your side, or a dog park, there’s plenty of options.
 Dogs of all sizes also travel for free on most public transport within the city limits.

 But don’t forget to also visit the other cities and countryside of the Czech Republic.
-Cesky Krumlov may be the most well-known town, but also consider Olomouc in the East and colourful Telc.
+Cesky Krumlov is one of the most popular tourist destinations, but also consider the lesser known Olomouc in the East and colourful Telc.

 Read more about travelling with a dog in the Czech Republic

 France is a country that is often mentioned as one of the most dog-friendly countries, although I’d argue it’s not as dog-friendly as some other countries.
-For instance, many of its parks don’t allow dogs, plus until recently larger dogs weren’t allowed to ride the metro in Paris.
+For instance, many of its parks don’t allow dogs, plus until recent years larger dogs weren’t allowed to ride the metro in Paris.

 However, France definitely does have a soft spot for pooches, whether it’s allowing them to join you at a restaurant or while shopping in expensive department stores.
 And I even discovered some dog-friendly chateaus in the countryside.